$75 | First Framed Tin

 25″ x 2″ x 25″

 This custom butcher block and square tube island is a perfect example of how we love to personalize your piece to make it fit seamlessly into your life.
 Featuring a towel bar, a rectangular bowl ‘arm’, a foot rest, and an over hang for comortable sitting, Liz collaborated with our client to make this piece right.

-This custom order called for a piece of furniture that could function as a media center and livingroom anchor.
+This custom order called for a piece of furniture that could function as a media center and a modern livingroom anchor.
 With our client’s guidance, Liz dreamed up this oak and leather credenza.
-Feautring oak finished with a vinegar treatment and a polyurethane seal, complete with hidden shelving and leather ‘hardware.’
+Featuring oak finished with a vinegar treatment and a polyurethane seal, complete with hidden shelving and leather ‘hardware.’
 Need this in your life?
-Ask us about custom orders!
+Ask us about a custom order!

 9.5′ x 15.5″ x 25″